Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Glycoproteins

-Answer is A: The phosphate end is hydrophilic (water soluble), while the lipid end is hydrophobic (insoluble in water).
+Answer is A: The phosphate end is hydrophilic (water soluble), while the lipid end is hydrophobic (insoluble in water). - Adipocytes are found in which type of tissue?

 A. Muscle tissue